somrajroy/CICDbestpractices/README.md

       * Frequency: CI happens multiple times a day with each code commit, while CD happens whenever a code change passes all tests and is ready for production. <br/>
       * In Continuous Delivery, the deployment to production is manual (usually to ensure checks or approvals), while in Continuous Deployment, the deployment to production is automatic after passing all tests.<br/>
   * Common pipeline stages (Build,Package Test, Deploy) : A typical CI/CD pipeline consists of several stages that help automate the build, test, and deployment of applications.
 Each stage is a step in the pipeline, ensuring that the software moves from development to production efficiently and reliably.<br/>
-     *`Build` : The build stage compiles the source code into build/binary artifacts.
+     *`Build` : The build stage compiles the source code into build/binary artifacts (e.g., JAR files, WAR files).
 This stage ensures that the code can be successfully compiled and is ready for further testing.<br/>
         * `Build Tools`: Maven, Gradle, MSBuild. <br/>
+     * `Package`: The build artifact is prepared for deployment, often involving bundling with dependencies and configuration.
+The compiled code is packaged into distributable formats such as JAR, WAR, installation file or Docker images.
+This step prepares the application for deployment by making it ready for the environment it will run in (all necessary components are included & ready for deployment).
+Bundles assets and configures servers for web applications. <br/>
+       * `Package tools` : Tools: Docker, JFrog Artifactory, Nexus. <br/>
+     * `Test`: Runs automated tests to validate the functionality, performance, quality and security of the code.
+This stage includes unit tests, integration tests, and other types of automated tests.
+The purpose of this stage is to verify that the application works correctly and meets the defined requirements before it is deployed.
+Continuous feedback from the tests helps ensure code quality and prevent defects from reaching production.<br/>
+       *`Test Tools`: Tools: JUnit, Selenium, TestNG. <br/>
+    * `Deploy` : The artifact is deployed to different environments (e.g., development, staging, production).
+This stage ensures that the code is correctly deployed and configured in the target environment.
+May involve rolling updates or setting up new infrastructure.<br/>
+       *`Deploy Tools` : Kubernetes, Ansible, Terraform. <br/>
+    * `Additional Stages (Optional)`.
+      * `Monitor` : After deployment, the application is monitored for performance issues, errors, and user feedback (with performance metrics and logs being monitored to detect any issues).<br/>
+      * `Rollback` : Some pipelines include rollback mechanisms to revert to a previous version if issues are found after deployment. <br/>
   * Tools used in CI/CD (e.g., Jenkins, GitLab CI, CircleCI, Azure DevOps, AWS DevOps)
 # Version Control Best Practices
  * Importance of version control in CI/CD